 Email marketing is one of the easiest types of digital marketing to do manually—but that still takes time, a resource restaurant owners never seem to have enough of.

 Wouldn’t it be better if you could automate your email marketing efforts so guests get personalized emails with special events, offers, and promotions—without a ton of time on your part?

 Popmenu makes that happen.

-Popmenu is an all-in-one digital toolkit for modern restaurants, but one of its most useful features is its automated remarketing, which uses guest data to send emails based on guest interactions with your restaurant (e.g., online orders, reminders to try, etc).
-What's more, Popmenu's suite of marketing tools makes it easy to create and send monthly email newsletters, online offers, SMS messages, and more.
+Popmenu is an all-in-one digital toolkit for modern restaurants, but one of its most useful features is its automated remarketing, which uses guest data to send email newsletters and offers, SMS messages, and more—automatically.
 For restaurants who want a comprehensive digital marketing plan that’s affordable and simple to execute, Popmenu is the only choice.

 Want to see how Popmenu can make your restaurant’s digital marketing plan easy and effective?
 Schedule a free demo today.